ga-wdi-quizzes/week-08/README.md

 **Your answer:**

 > An IIFE is an "immediately invoked function expression."
-It is a function that is called as soon as it's defined, and any variables declared inside it will not exist inside it and will not pollute other scopes.
+It is a function that is called as soon as it's defined, and any variables declared inside it will only exist inside it and will not pollute other scopes.

 ## Question 7